Implicit geometric regularization in flow matching via density weighted Stein operators: Experiments

 Our experimental setting follows the general latent-flow paradigm of \citet{Lipman2023} in the sense that we train a flow in the latent space of a pre-trained autoencoder rather than directly in pixel space.
 Concretely, we first train an autoencoder on CIFAR-10 and then freeze the encoder and decoder; all flow-matching experiments are carried out in the resulting latent space.

-In contrast to \citet{Lipman2023}, who employ the standard (unweighted) flow-matching objective and focus on high-resolution image synthesis, we keep the latent architecture fixed and vary only the \emph{regression geometry} in latent space via the $\gamma$-weighted loss \eqref{g-loss}.
-Thus, differences in Maximum Mean Discrepancy (MMD), smoothness, and NFE observed in Table~\ref{tab:cifar_results} can be attributed to the effect of the $\gamma$-weighting rather than to changes in the autoencoder or flow architecture.
+In contrast to \citet{Lipman2023}, who employ the standard (unweighted) flow-matching objective and focus on high-resolution image synthesis, we keep the latent architecture fixed and vary only the \emph{regression geometry} in latent space via the $\gamma$-weighted loss \eqref{g-loss}. {Thus, the comparisons in Table~\ref{tab:cifar_main} and the accompanying discussion are designed so that differences in MMD, smoothness, NFE, and decoded-image metrics can be attributed to the effect of the $\gamma$-weighting rather than to changes in the autoencoder or flow architecture.}

-We evaluate $\gamma$-FM on the CIFAR-10 dataset using a latent flow model.
-An autoencoder compresses the images into a lower-dimensional latent space, and the flow is trained to model the distribution of these latents.
-We focus on two metrics: \begin{itemize} \item {RBF-MMD$^2$ (lower is better):} Measures the discrepancy between generated samples and real data in latent space. \item {Smoothness (lower is better):} Measures the average squared Frobenius norm of the Jacobian of $v_\theta$, i.e., $\mathcal{R}_{\mathrm{smooth}}(v_\theta)$.
-We report an ambient smoothness proxy under $\mathcal N(0,I)$ for stability comparison. \end{itemize}

-Table~\ref{tab:cifar_results} summarizes the performance of $\gamma$-FM with varying $\gamma$.
-We evaluate the generation quality using RBF-MMD$^2$ computed against the inlier and outlier evaluation sets.
-Additionally, we report the \textit{Smoothness} of the learned vector field, defined as $\mathbb{E}_{x \sim \mathcal{N}(0,I)}[\| \nabla v(x) \|_F^2]$, where lower values indicate a smoother and more stable flow.

-The results show that $\gamma=1.0$ achieves the best performance across all metrics.
-It yields the lowest Inlier MMD ($0.0126$), significantly outperforming the baseline ($\gamma=0.0$, $0.0481$).
-Furthermore, $\gamma=1.0$ achieves the lowest Smoothness score ($14.46$).
-This indicates that our weighting scheme not only filters out outliers but also regularizes the vector field, leading to a smoother flow that is easier to simulate.
-In contrast, excessively large $\gamma$ (e.g., $\gamma=4.0$) degrades both generation quality and smoothness, likely due to over-concentration of the probability density.

-\paragraph{Adaptive Selection via GSC.} To select the optimal $\gamma$ without relying on visual inspection, we utilize the Geometric Selection Criterion (GSC) derived in Section \ref{sec:sic_theory}.
-As shown in Figure \ref{fig:sic_curve}, we evaluate the GSC (Eq.~\ref{eq:gsc_proxy}) across a grid of $\gamma$ values.
-The curve confirms that $\gamma=1.0$ effectively minimizes the combined objective, balancing the reduction in MMD (Bias) with the improvement in vector field smoothness (Variance).
-This theoretically grounded selection aligns with our quantitative results in Table \ref{tab:cifar_results}, where $\gamma=1.0$ achieves the best generation quality.